jntuhvijaya/Infra-Devops-Training/README.md

 ### Where this connects to your work
 The **AAF (Agentic Assembly Framework)** setup you work with, where the HR AI Toolkit has separate backend endpoints, tool wrappers, a gateway (`localhost:9002/execute`), and a frontend — is architected in a microservices-influenced style: distinct pieces talking over an API gateway rather than one monolith doing everything.

-### Hands-on
-- [ ] Diagram (on paper or draw.io) how the HR AI Toolkit's pieces (gateway, backend endpoints, frontend, state/DB) map onto the monolith vs microservices picture above
-- [ ] Note one real trade-off you've personally hit in this project that matches a pro/con from the table above

----

 ## 3. Linux Administration — Full Curriculum